 Under the state of Minnesota, a gross misdemeanor is a category of criminal activity that comes with a jail sentence of up to one year and a fine of up to $3,000.
 Gross misdemeanor cases are considered more serious than misdemeanor offenses but less severe than felony offenses.
+Contact me today to schedule a free initial consultation.

 Facing Gross Misdemeanor Charges?
 Contact Judith Samson as soon as you have been arrested for the best outcome possible.